 Many people are led to believe that their case is likely to be decided in a trial.
 I think television and movies make it seem inevitable that a judge will bang their gavel, issue some tersely worded decisions and then leave you and your opposing party to make sense of what was said.
 While this makes for good courtroom drama, the reality is that you may never see the inside of a courtroom due to your family law case.

-You really earn your money as an attorney during the long stages of negotiation between any trips you need to make to the courtroom.
+You earn your money as an attorney during the long stages of negotiation between any trips you need to make to the courtroom.
 Courtrooms are where you may picture your attorney doing most of their work, but the reality is far from that.
 Yes, family law attorneys are in the courtroom often.
-However, when they get back to the office and engage the opposing attorney with phone calls, emails, and the like where your case actually moves closer to being resolved.
+However, when they get back to the office and engage the opposing attorney with phone calls, emails, and the like, your case moves closer to being resolved.

-However, a settlement is not automatic even in mediation.
-Your attorney will do a great amount of preparation to help you get to the point where a settlement is possible.
+However, a settlement is not automatic, even in mediation.
+Your attorney will do a tremendous amount of preparation to help you get to the point where a payment is possible.
 About your kids, your attorney will come up with multiple ways to negotiate custody arrangements, visitation agreements, and even child support figures to be used to push your opposing party to a position that is favorable to you.
 Your attorney will also have a plan in place to introduce evidence in court should settlement negotiations not result in the finalization of your case in mediation.

 That experience that your attorney has, which we just mentioned, will pay dividends in mediation.
-He or she will see your situation, fall back on similar experiences that she has had, and then help you to settle your case with proposals that you would never have been able to come up with due to your inexperience in the area of family law.
+They will see your situation, fall back on similar experiences that she has had, and then help you to settle your case with proposals that you would never have been able to come up with due to your inexperience in the area of family law.
 This is nothing to be ashamed about, but it is something for you to consider.
-Do not let a chance to save yourself from a trial happen because you were not willing to hire an attorney to help you.
-Think of it as a short term investment towards your child’s long term betterment.
+Do not let a chance to save yourself from a trial happen because you were unwilling to hire an attorney to help you.
+Think of it as a short-term investment towards your child's long-term betterment.

 Child custody lawyers help you close out your case and protect your future.